 - Help users recognize, diagnose, and recover from errors

-I researched via YouTube, online comments, and boons.io Support file to discover who the users are, what they care about, their goals, and their frustrations.
+Researched via YouTube, online comments, marketplace similar app reviews, and boons.io support files to discover who the users are, what they care about, their goals, and their frustrations.
 To build out a user persona as a base reference throughout the design process:

 Understanding User Contexts and Needs

-I wanted to know any problems users are facing and also positive feedbacks so that I can put more emphasis on it.
-I collected all the contexts and reviewed them when making design decisions so I would utilize a great driver experience and what to avoid.
-One area of interest was how jobs are allocated or how to notify drivers in order to make the allocation procedure.
+Wanted to discover any problems users are facing and also positive feedback so that I can put more emphasis on it.
+I collected all the contexts and reviewed them when making redesign decisions so I would utilize a great driver experience and what to avoid.

 1. Accept a job